grydholt/getdata-009/CodeBook.md

 The variables are explained in each of the following subsections.
 The data set is in the wide form.

 #### *Subject*
 The index of the subject perfoming the measured activity.
+Can take the values 1 through 30 (there were 30 volunteers in the experiment).

 #### *Activity*
 The activity, the subject was engaged in.
+Can be one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 #### *Mean of tBodyAcc-mean()-X*
 The mean of the estimated mean of the tBodyAcc-X signal for the activity, the subject was engaged in.